Alzheimer's disease: Caregiving burden

-The role of the main caregiver is often taken by the spouse or a close relative.
+Individuals with Alzheimer's will require assistance in their lifetime, and care will most likely come in the form of a full-time caregiver which is often a role that is taken on by the spouse or a close relative.
+Caregiving tends to include physical and emotional burdens as well as time and financial strain at times on the person administering the aid.
 Alzheimer's disease is known for placing a great burden on caregivers which includes social, psychological, physical, or economic aspects.
-Home care is usually preferred by people with Alzheimer's disease and their families.
+Home care is usually preferred by both those people with Alzheimer's disease as well as their families.
 This option also delays or eliminates the need for more professional and costly levels of care.
 Nevertheless, two-thirds of nursing home residents have dementias.